OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Management/Setup-CMOffice365ClientReports/README_Setup-CMOffice365ClientReports.md

 4. Run the function against the local Report Server.

           Example: Import-CMReports

 	  This will run the script and use the local computer name as the Report Server.
 	  A folder called Custom Reports will be created and used to host the report files on the report server.

-	Example: Import-CMReports ñFolderName ìSoftware ñ Office 365 Clientsî This will run the script and use the local computer name as the Report Server.
+          Example: Import-CMReports ‚ÄìFolderName ‚ÄúSoftware ‚Äì Office 365 Clients‚Äù

+          This will run the script and use the local computer name as the Report Server.
-		A folder called Software ñ Office 365 Clients will be created and used to host the report files on the report server.
+          A folder called Software ‚Äì Office 365 Clients will be created and used to host the report files on the report server.

 ###Manually upload the reports